 Location.
-38° 32.974′ N, 77° 11.239′ W. Marker is in Marbury, Maryland, in Charles County.
-Marker can be reached from Sweden Point Road, on the right when traveling south.
+38° 33.526′ N, 77° 11.102′ W. Marker is in Marbury, Maryland, in Charles County.
+Marker is on Sweden Point Road near Chicamuxen Road (Route 224).
 Touch for map.
-Marker is at or near this postal address: 2750 Sweden Point Road, Marbury MD 20658, United States of America.
+The marker is located in front of the Discovery Room building in Smallwood State Park.
+Marker is at or near this postal address: 2835 Sweden Point Road, Marbury MD 20658, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Rich Resources (approx. 0.6 miles away); Christian Temple Manor (approx. 0.7 miles away); Smallwood's Home (approx. ¾ mile away); Rum Point (approx. one mile away); General Joseph Hooker, U.S.A.
-Navy Railroad (approx. 3.4 miles away); Railroad at Naval Proving Ground (approx. 3.4 miles away); General Daniel E. Sickles, U.S.A. (approx. 4.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+John Smith Explores the Chesapeake (here, next to this marker); Rich Resources (here, next to this marker); Christian Temple Manor (a few steps from this marker); Explore your Chesapeake (approx. 0.2 miles away); General Smallwood's Gravesite (approx. 0.6 miles away); Smallwood's Home (approx. 0.7 miles away); Rum Point (approx. 1.7 miles away); General Joseph Hooker, U.S.A. (approx. 2.6 miles away).
 Touch for a list and map of all markers in Marbury.

 Also see . . .

 1. Smallwood State Park, Maryland Inventory of Historic Properties.
 (Submitted on June 19, 2019.)

 2. Find Your Chesapeake.
 (Submitted on June 19, 2019.)

 3. Smallwood State Park.
 (Submitted on June 19, 2019.)

 4. Captain John Smith Chesapeake National Historic Trail, National Park Service.
 (Submitted on June 19, 2019.)